How to Identify and Control Common Plant Pests

 Copper in color, Mexican bean beetles have eight black spots on each wing cover.
 They skeletonize the leaves of beans (their preferred hosts), as well as black-eyed peas, soybeans, cowpeas, mung beans, alfalfa and clover.
 The larvae are light yellow with a spiny appearance; the eggs are also yellow and found in clusters on leaves.
 Read more about controlling Mexican bean beetles.

-Circular, armor-like insects, scale are found on the stems of plants and the underside of leaves, and they often look like a part of the plant.
-They suck plant sap, creating honeydew and attracting ants, which require management as well.
+Circular insects, scales are found on the stems of plants and the underside of leaves, and they often look like a part of the plant.
+The protective scale-like covering of these insects may be hard and armor-like or soft and cottony.
+Scales suck plant sap, creating honeydew and attracting ants, which protect the scales from predators and require treatment as well.
 Read more about controlling scale.

 It's easy to spot the damage created by spittlebugs.
 Brownish-gray insects able to hop and fly, they produce a telltale foamy substance that looks like spit.
 It covers leaves and congregates in the forks of stems.
 Spittlebugs like to attack herbs, pecans and strawberries.
 Read more about controlling spittlebugs.